Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Related works

 CAMs~\citep{Buhlmann14CAM} belong to a subclass of the Additive Noise Models (ANMs)~\citep{Hoyer09NIPS}, which are causal models that assume nonlinear causal functions with additive noise terms, but the causal effects can be non-additive.
 Another important causal model is the Linear Non-Gaussian Acyclic Model (LiNGAM)~\citep{Shimizu06JMLR}, which assumes linear causal relationships with non-Gaussian noise.

 A key extension of these causal models involves cases with hidden common causes~\citep{Hoyer08IJAR,Zhang10UAI-GP,Tashiro14NECO,Salehkaleybar2020learning}.
 To address such scenarios, methods like the Repetitive Causal Discovery (RCD) algorithm~\citep{Maeda20AISTATS} and the CAM-UV (Causal Additive Models with Unobserved Variables) algorithm~\citep{maeda21a} have been developed.
+CAM-UV has been applied to integrate causal graphs estimated from non-overlapping variable sets~\citep{Suzuki2026}.

 Estimation approaches for causal discovery can be generally categorized into three groups: constraint-based methods~\citep{Spirtes91PC,Spirtes95FCI}, score-based methods~\citep{Chickering2002}, and continuous-optimization-based methods~\citep{Zheng18Neurips,Bhattacharya21ABC}.
 Additionally, a hybrid approach that combines the ideas of constraint-based and score-based methods has been proposed for non-parametric cases~\citep{Ogarrio16Hybrid}.